gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 The location of the jks files has to be set, or comment all of the lines that have **sslConfig: & tls:** sections out to not use jks checking.

-Stroom also needs the client & ca ‘jks’ files and by default are located in - /stroom-proxy/certs/ca.jks & client.jks but their location can be changed in the – config.yml –
+Stroom also needs the client & ca ‘jks’ files and by default are located in - **/stroom-proxy/certs/ca.jks & client.jks** Their location can be changed in the – config.yml –

 keyStorePath: "/stroom-proxy/certs/client.jks"
 trustStorePath: "/stroom-proxy/certs/ca.jks"